sql-machine-learning/elasticdl/docs/tutorials/elasticdl_deepctr.md

 eval $(minikube docker-env)
 ```

-Last, we need to enable RBAC of Kubernetes by the following command.
+Lastly, we need to enable RBAC of Kubernetes by the following command.

 ```bash
 kubectl apply -f \